exadel-inc/esl/src/modules/esl-event-listener/README.md

 - `el` - `Element` The element to listen for swipe events on.
 - `settings` - optional settings (`ESLSwipeGestureSetting`)

+**Note**: `ESLSwipeGestureTarget` uses Pointer Events API and requires corresponding `touch-action` CSS property to be specified on the target element.

 Usage example:

 ```typescript